Liam Chipperfield: International career

 Chipperfield has also played for various U-national teams.
 He made his debut for the U-15 on 16 April 2019 against Wales U15 and his debut in the Swiss U-16 on 24 September in the match against Italy U-16.
 He scored a goal in the return match two days later as the Swiss won by three goals to one.
 On 1 July 2021 he advanced to the Swiss U-18 team, for whom he has played twice to date.

-Private life
+Personal life

-Liam, who holds both Swiss and Australian nationality, is the son of FCB legend Australian Scott Chipperfield, who has celebrated seven league championship titles with Rotblau between 2001 and 2012 and helped to shape an era.
+Liam, who holds both Swiss and Australian nationality, is the son of Australian Scott Chipperfield, who has celebrated seven league championship titles with the FC Basel between 2001 and 2012 and helped to shape an era.

+On the 25th of January 2024, Liam acquired Australian citizenship, making him eligible to represent Australia.